mark-wiemer/minecraft-bedrock/README.md

 ## How to build Minecraft add-ons

 Ever wanted to mod Minecraft, but not sure where to get started?
-Here are some links I found that were super helpful for me!
+Here are some resources I used!

-These links are for Minecraft Bedrock Edition.
-Historically, add-on support (AKA mod support) for this edition has been poor.
-But as a software engineer I can say I've found great support now!
-It's definitely worth looking into.

 - [Minecraft: Bedrock Edition Creator Documentation - Microsoft Learn](https://learn.microsoft.com/en-us/minecraft/creator): This is the official Microsoft-supported main page for everything creators need to know to get started making resource packs and behavior packs.
 - [Getting Started with Add-On Development for Bedrock Edition](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted): These guides show you exactly how to build your first resource pack and your first behavior pack, from start to finish.